-Where a client requires medication administration or assistance with medication, the care interventions are to be documented in the medication management section of the nursing care plan.
-A medication authority or signed medication chart must be provided by the prescribing/referring medical practitioner or an authorised prescriber and must include the medication name, dosage, and administration times.
+Where a client requires medication administration or medication assistance by an RN/EN, the care interventions are to be documented in the medication management section of the nursing care plan.
+A signed and dated medication authority or medication chart must be provided by an authorised prescriber and must include the medication name, dosage, and administration times.
 Medication charts must include the name, role identity and initials of the personnel administering or assisting with the medication.
 All medication documentation must be legible.